drewbelf/markdown-cv/index.md

 ## currently

-writing a dissertation on the thirteenth-century _Summa fratris Alexandri_, its reception in the medieval period, and the possibilities it presents to christology today
+writing a dissertation on the thirteenth-century _Summa halensis_, its reception in the medieval period, and the possibilities it presents to christology today

 ### research interests